refactor-ring/monero-site/resources/developer-guides/wallet-rpc.md

 Outputs:

-* *tx_hash_list* - array of: string.
+* *tx_hash_list* - array of string.
 The tx hashes of every transaction.
-* *tx_key_list* - array of: string.
+* *tx_key_list* - array of string.
 The transaction keys for every transaction.
-* *amount_list* - array of: integer.
+* *amount_list* - array of integer.
 The amount transferred for every transaction.
-* *fee_list* - array of: integer.
+* *fee_list* - array of integer.
 The amount of fees paid for every transaction.
-* *weight_list* - array of: integer.
+* *weight_list* - array of integer.
 Metric used for adjusting fee.
-* *tx_blob_list* - array of: string.
+* *tx_blob_list* - array of string.
 The tx as hex string for every transaction.
-* *tx_metadata_list* - array of: string.
+* *tx_metadata_list* - array of string.
 List of transaction metadata needed to relay the transactions later.
 * *multisig_txset* - string.
 The set of signing keys used in a multisig transaction (empty for non-multisig).
 * *unsigned_txset* - string.
 Set of unsigned tx for cold-signing purposes.
-* *spent_key_images_list* - array of: string.
+* *spent_key_images_list* - array of string.
 Key images of spent outputs.
   * *key_images* - array of string;

 Example: